-Under our articles of incorporation, or charter, our Board is to consist of at least nine members, with the specific number fixed by our bylaws, as amended from time to time.
-There are currently 10 members serving on our Board.
+Under our articles of incorporation, or charter, our Board shall consist of at least nine members, with the specific number fixed by our bylaws, as amended from time to time.
+In March 2018, our Board amended our bylaws to increase the number of our directors from nine to 10 members.
+We currently have nine members serving on our Board; therefore, there is a vacancy on our Board.

 Our charter provides that the members of our Board are to be divided into three classes.
 Our Board currently consists of three Class I directors (Messrs.
-J. Reese Lanier, Dennis M. Love and Clyde C. Tuggle), three Class II directors (Messrs.
-Thomas C. Chubb III, John R. Holder and Clarence H. Smith) and four Class III directors (Ms. Helen Ballard, Mr. Thomas C. Gallagher, Ms. Virginia A. Hepner and Mr. E. Jenner Wood III).
+Dennis M. Love, Clyde C. Tuggle and E. Jenner Wood III), three Class II directors (Messrs.
+Thomas C. Chubb III, John R. Holder and Clarence H. Smith) and three Class III directors (Mes.
+Helen Ballard, Mr. Thomas C. Gallagher and Ms. Virginia A. Hepner).
+The terms of our Class II directors expire at the 2018 annual meeting, while the terms of our Class III directors and Class I directors expire in 2019 and 2020, respectively.